 As a journalist, she has written for The Telegraph, The Times, The Sunday Times, The Independent, Metro, The Mirror, The Daily Mail and Mail Online and magazines such as Outdoor Fitness, Top Sante, Best, Bella and more.

 As a producer, she is a reliable freelancer at ITV News, ITV London news and has produced at Good Morning Britain and various radio programmes.

 As a on-screen broadcaster, you may have seen her reviewing the papers early in the morning on Sky News or late at night on BBC Radio London.
 She’s also appeared as a commentator on Newsnight, This Morning, Daybreak, Lorraine, The Alan Titchmarsh Show, BBC Breakfast, Woman’s Hour and more.

-Helen first made her name as an author with the best-selling and controversial dating memoir Sugar Daddy Diaries: When a Fantasy Became an Obsession (Mainstream Publishing, February 2011) and quickly became the go-to talking head on anything dating and relationships.
-(This was a long time ago and er….we’ve moved on from colourful dating tales!)
+As an author, Helen first made her name with the best-selling dating memoir Sugar Daddy Diaries: When a Fantasy Became an Obsession (Mainstream Publishing, February 2011) and quickly became the go-to talking head on anything dating and relationships. (these were younger, wilder times!)

 That’s the day job.
 Outside of journalism she’s a Team GB age-group triathlete (just don’t ask which age group!) and an endurance sport junkie.
-In 2015 she competed in ITU World Championships in Chicago, won her age group at The London Triathlon and came 2nd in her age group in the British Triathlon London League.
-She’s a brand ambassador for Bianchi Bikes – the best colour of bikes you’ll ever see!
+In 2015 she competed in ITU World Championships in Chicago.